fletchjp/MERG-Arduino-Software/EVENTS.md

 I think that I had an example somewhere of a stepper motor code and at the moment I cannot find it.
 I bought some stepper motors in March 2021 and it is unlike me not to have tried one out.

+I now have some more of the DFRobot expansion boards and plan to fit them to a number of UNO, MEGA and DUE boards where I need the extra earth and power pins.

+I have begun to look at some of the DUE code examples.

 ## June 2021

 ## 24th June